+Embed demands of Developing Countries so that ITU-T does not overlap Development sector activities: in order to support the demands of Developing Countries in bridging the digital divide, ITU-T and ITU-D should co-ordinate their activities.
+ITU-T and ITU-D should review their respective activities and refocus them accordingly, in particular in the context of the UN’s embracing of the Sustainable development Goals.

+Operational and financial principles

-3.3 Ensure harmonisation and/or avoid overlapping of work within or between ITU-T Study Groups and with the ITU-D sector activities: The work of an ITU-T study group should be structured to focus the work on Questions that are well limited and should not overlap neither with Questions in the same ITU-T Study Group nor in any other ITU-T Study Group.
+Ensure harmonisation and/or avoid overlapping of work within or between ITU-T Study Groups: the work of an ITU-T study group should be structured to focus the work on Questions that are well limited and should not overlap neither with Questions in the same ITU-T Study Group nor in any other ITU-T Study Group.
 In particular ITU-T Study Groups need to concentrate on the key areas of work where they have the core competence, recognised expertise [lead Study Group status)] and responsibility.
-Work already underway in ITU-T Study Groups should not be started in another Study Group in order to avoid duplication of work. ,
+Work already underway in ITU-T Study Groups should not be started in another Study Group in order to avoid duplication of work.

-In order to support the demands of Developing Countries in bridging the digital divide, ITU-T and ITU-D should co-ordinate their activities.
-ITU-T should review their respective activities and refocus them accordingly.

-3.4 Improve the efficiency and expertise of Study Groups: The commercial pressures on Sector Members are similar to the constraints mentioned below.
-The structure of the ITU–T is critical to the focusing of key experts into areas of direct concern There is also a need to ensure that the structure of ITU-T study groups is such that attracts key standardization experts into the respective work areas of ITU-T and its study groups.
+Improve the efficiency and optimise the use of technical expertise of study groups: the commercial pressures on Sector Members, which provide resources on a voluntary basis are similar to the constraints mentioned below.
+The structure of the ITU–T is critical to the focusing of key experts into areas of direct concern.
+It is therefore a must for ITU-T to facilitate their participation and contributions to the work and make best use of the expertise available to it from its members.
+For instance, key enabling technologies and vertical applications topics should be managed in a way that allows an expert to embrace any specific enabling subject dedicated to its vertical.
+There is also a need to ensure that the structure of ITU-T study groups is such that attracts key standardization experts into the respective work areas of ITU-T and its study groups.
 This needs to be supported by existing processes, such as liaison statements and e-meetings.

-3.5 Minimise overall costs for ITU-T: At the ITU Plenipotentiary Conference in 2014 it was agreed that the TSB support the work of the Study Groups (including regional meetings and focus groups)to has been identified as one of the key budgetary issues.
+Minimise overall costs for ITU-T: at the ITU Plenipotentiary Conference in 2014 TSB’s support to the work of the study groups (including regional meetings and focus groups) has been identified as one of the key budgetary issues.
 Given the size of the current budgetary deficit of the ITU, the ITU-T like all the other ITU sectors will need to find ways of working more efficiently and effectively, which allows each sector to find the necessary savings on its operational costs going forward.
+This would allow ITU-T to concentrate appropriate resources on a limited number of identified priorities.
 This principle will also be applied to a general review of the processes that currently exist within ITU-T, in order to achieve greater efficiency.

-3.6 Clarify the Regulatory impact of ITU-T deliverables: ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.
+Clarify the regulatory impact of ITU-T deliverables: ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.
 Some of these Recommendations have policy or regulatory implications and are therefore in particular important for Member States when taking respective decisions.
 The vast majority of ITU-T Recommendations is mainly targeted to industry and operators in order to promote international and interoperable telecommunication services.